abbycabs/mozsprint-repo-template/README.md

 Last year we focused on enumerating features possible in each area, and listing APIs for different messengers.

+'''Examples'''

+* A bot in a messaging app that you can ask for information about your browser profile: "What's that page I was reading about the Hutongs of Beijing?".

+* A service in the browser that sends web pages, images and videos to your friends in your messaging apps.

+* A bot in the messaging app that sends you username/password hints for your websites via a secure channel, or acts as a two-factor authentication mechanism somehow?

+* Saving web pages you saw in the messaging app to your browser history, or as bookmarks.

+Join in the chat: https://gitter.im/web-and-messaging/general

+This project is part of the [Mozilla Global Sprint](https://foundation.mozilla.org/opportunity/global-sprint/) on May 10-11, 2018.
+It's a gathering both in-person at sites around the world and online to collaborate on projects and learn from each other.
+[Sign up here](https://foundation.mozilla.org/opportunity/global-sprint/participate/), and then read on to participate in this project.

+## Participation

 This year, I'm going to focus on building a browser extension that logs you into one or more messenger apps, and maybe a bot that logs you into Firefox.
 You can participate in that project, or in any other type of exploration of this area:

 * *Design:* [Ideation](https://toolkit.mozilla.org/method/idea-generation/) on possible types of integrations in either direction.
 Bots?
 Add-ons?
 Deep-linking?
 Games?
 Media?
 How can usage in one complement the other, in either direction?
 Add your ideas to the [Ideation issue](https://github.com/autonome/web-and-messaging/issues/1).